 Having been educated at Marlborough College, Bell continued on to Trinity College, Cambridge, wherein he met his contemporaries: Saxon Sydney-Turner and Lytton Strachey.
 He also met his future brothers-in-law, Thoby Stephen and Leonard Woolf.
 These young men created a reading group at Cambridge and it was here that the foundations of the Bloomsbury Group and lifelong friendships, were established.
 Bell was awarded an Earl of Derby studentship in 1902 and travelled to Paris in 1904 to carry out historical research.
 An undying love for French art and literature blossomed during his time in France.
 Bell indulged in café culture and was friends with many of the great contemporary French painters, including Picasso and Matisse.

 Bell returned to London and became a figurehead in the group of friends who would frequently meet at 46 Gordon Square, Bloomsbury; the house shared by the children of Leslie Stephen.
-Two days after the death of close friend Thoby Stephen, Bell became affianced with Stephen’s older sister, Vanessa on 22nd November 1906.
+Two days after the death of close friend Thoby Stephen, Bell became engaged to Stephen’s older sister, Vanessa on 22nd November 1906.
 The engagement came as no surprise to their friends, as Bell had already been twice rejected by her.
 It was suspected among members of the Bloomsbury group that their commitment was a byproduct of mutual desperation and misery over their sad and premature loss.
 “I am too weary to mind the mockery of it all” (Woolf 123) wrote Leonard Woolf to Lytton Strachey.
-The couple married 7th February 1907 and had their first child, Julian, within the year.
+The couple married 7th February 1907 and had their first child, Julian, in 1908.
 The couple lived at 46 Gordon Square and were close neighbours of Adrian Stephen, the Strachey family and Maynard Keynes.

 Bell was a strong Tory (contrasting with Vanessa’s Labour preference) as well as a devout pacifist.
-Along with Duncan Grant, Bell conscientiously objected from the First World War and carried out agricultural work at Garington in Oxfordshire, home of Philip and Lady Ottoline Morrell.
+Along with Duncan Grant, Bell conscientiously objected from the First World War and carried out agricultural work at Garsington in Oxfordshire, home of Philip and Lady Ottoline Morrell.
 He ricocheted between Paris and England during the interwar period and began to write political pamphlets.
 He argued for a settlement with Germany in his pamphlet Peace at Once (1915), which landed him in court and was seized and destroyed by orders of the Lord Mayor of London.
-Equally polemic were his pamphlet War Mongers (1939) and his essay On British Freedom (1923) in which he attacked the state’s attitudes toward prohibition, censorship and sexuality.
+Equally polemic were his pamphlet War Mongers (1939) and his collection of essays On British Freedom (1923) in which he attacked the state’s attitudes toward prohibition, censorship and sexuality.

 Bell was an accomplished writer beyond his success as a pamphleteer.
 In spite of his quasi-affair with Virginia, Bell and ‘the Woolves’ maintained a professional relationship with regard to the Hogarth Press.
 His Poems were printed by Hogarth in 1921, which consisted of thirteen poems from his previously, privately published Ad Familiares (1917) with four new poems and an introduction.
 Two years later, Hogarth published his Legend of Monte della Sibella, subtitled Le paradis de la Reine Sibille (1923), which was printed on heavy stock, watermarked paper with two woodcuts each from Duncan Grant and Vanessa Bell and a dust jacket designed by Vanessa.
 This, however, took six years to make a profit and was overshadowed by the simultaneous publication of T. S. Eliot’s The Waste Land.
 Hogarth then produced his critical work Proust (1928), which was the first ever work on the author written in English.
 Bell was one of the first “Type A” subscribers to the Hogarth Press—one who would deposit £1 and receive all of their publications.
 Bell also published work with other presses.
-His publication Art (London: Chatto & Windus, 1914) is commonly regarded as the most influential formalist theory to date.
+His publication Art (London: Chatto & Windus, 1914) is commonly regarded as the most influential expression of formalist theory to date.
 He then expanded upon his political ideals in Civilization (New York: Harcourt, Brace & Co., 1928), in which he expressed the dominance of spirituality over materiality.
 The tone of this work was markedly light for such a serious topic, which lead to heavy criticism (Shone).
-He also wrote for Vogue while he was with his dressmaker’s mistress, Mary.
+He also wrote for Vogue.

 Bell was hailed as a glamourous, encouraging and generous host.
 Although he did not quite match the literary success of many of his contemporaries, Bell was an established writer, theorist, art critic and pamphleteer and was always encouraging of the success and capabilities of his friends.
 He died of cancer on 17th September 1964 at Fitzroy House Nursing Home, London, and was cremated four days later at the West London crematorium.